Holiday rentals in Kirkcudbright

 Located on the Dumfries and Galloway coast at the mouth of the River Dee, Kirkcudbright (pronounced kir–coo–bree) is known as Scotland’s art town, a popular destination for creatives as well as cyclists, equestrians, golfers, hikers, and anglers.
 The lifeblood of this coastal community is the harbour and the countless tiny scenes that play out around it: boats rocking in the waves as fishermen unfurl their nets, seagulls swoop overhead, swans glide past castles, and cattle graze on the hills beyond.
 Kirkcudbright’s white-washed stone cottages and shops have hosted artists and crafters for centuries, while the region is a place for outdoor enthusiasts to explore the land, water, and even the sky at the local planetarium.
 Festivals and local markets are plentiful in Kirkcudbright, as well as cafés, tearooms, pubs, and restaurants.

-Top things to do in Kirkcudbright
+What are the top things to do in Kirkcudbright?

 Galloway Activity Centre and Galloway Forest Park